estanqueiroa/awscode/cloudformation/genai-prompts/README.md

 3. Upload the template file
 4. Fill in the parameters
 5. Review and create the stack
-6. After stack deployment, create a [prompt version](https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-management-version-create.html) to test the prompt
+6. After stack deployment, test the prompt version

+**Update:**

+Console creation of [prompt version](https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-management-version-create.html) is no longer required.
+It will be created by the Lambda function.

 ## Template Features
 * Custom resource for Bedrock prompt management